daltskin/SmartThingsTerminal/README.md

 # Futures

-A future version may provide the ability to execute commands such as run scenes, turn on/off devices etc.
+A future version may provide the ability to update configuration.

 # Credits